 - No guarantee of IT security

-The payment structure for an independent contractor on a freelance site is usually either an hourly rate or a set fixed cost.
+The payment setup for an independent contractor on a freelance platform typically involves either an hourly fee or a fixed overall cost.
+For a highly skilled and trained VA, you might expect to pay above the average rate.

 A virtual assistant agency specializes in helping people hire a virtual assistant directly and usually has a vetting process for quality control.
-Prices vary, and many firms are opaque about their pricing and instead talk about how much lower the cost is compared to a fully loaded full-time employee.
+Prices vary, and many firms are unclear about their pricing, instead emphasizing how much lower the cost is compared to a fully loaded full-time employee.

 - They might not have the skills advertised